-In 2014, then Provost and Vice President Academic, now President Mohamed Lachemi requested the Aboriginal Education Council (AEC) to create a Land Acknowledgement Statement to be used uniformly across the university.
-Thus, the AEC did this work in the spring and summer of 2014.
+In 2014, then Provost and Vice President Academic, now President Mohamed Lachemi requested the Indigenous Education Council (IEC) to create a Land Acknowledgement Statement to be used uniformly across the university.
+Thus, the IEC did this work in the spring and summer of 2014.
+This Land Acknowledgement can be read aloud by anyone, and we recommend that this be the event host who shares this statement with the audience and/or participants.

 Why do we Acknowledge the Land?"